romaschka1/Data-Structures-Algorithms/README.md

 ## BFS (Breath first search)
-As you can saw on the image, I split `tree` to levels. <br>
+As you can see on the image, I split `tree` to levels. <br>
-If we need group all the `node` values on each levels, we use `BFS` algorithm.
+If we need to group all the `node` values on each level, we use `BFS` algorithm.

 ### BFS implementation
 ```js